stablekernel/aqueduct/source/docs/intellij.md

 ## Live Templates

 - 'bindmethod'
-    - Enters a skeleton of an `HTTPController` responder method - after insertion, enter the HTTP method to finish the method declaration.
+    - Enters a skeleton of an `HTTPController` operation method - after insertion, enter the HTTP method to finish the method declaration.
 - 'bindheader'
     - Enters an `@Bind.header` binding - after insertion, enter the name of the header.
 - 'bindquery'